sparkflows/sparkflows-docs/docs/user-guide/web-app/export-import-analytics-app.rst

 Below are the steps for exporting Analytics App in Fire.

-* Go to the Analytics Apps Page
+* Go to the Analytics Apps Page.

 * Then click on the Export button.

   .. figure:: ../../_assets/web-app/export-app-1.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

-* Fire will now export Analytics Application and download them to your computer as json file.
+* Fire will now export Analytics Application and download them to your computer as JSON file.

   .. figure:: ../../_assets/web-app/export-app-2.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

 Importing Analytics App
 --------